 Of course, if you are always fishing for compliments or give yourself one too many, it may mean that you have a bit of a narcissistic streak running in your personality.
-Which, of course, will make you very vulnerable to the Hedonic treadmill trap.
+This, of course, will make you very vulnerable to the Hedonic treadmill trap.

 So, when you give others or yourself compliments, and receive them, make sure there is some truth in them.
-Unearned praise can backfire, research has discovered.

 3. Show Me the Money